matkoch/MassTransit/docs/advanced/middleware/transactions.md

 }
 ```

 One option to remove some of the boilerplate of opening a transaction each Action that writes to the DB is to make a Filter.
-You can then include all of the boilerplate code to begin the transaction, and release the outbox.
+You can then include all the boilerplate code to begin the transaction, and release the outbox.

 ```cs
 public class DbContextTransactionFilter : TypeFilterAttribute